Using Webhooks on InEvent

 To add a new Webhook to the platform, complete the following steps:

-1. Click on the juice icon next to webhook.create.
+1. Click on the beaker icon next to webhook.create.

-2. Enter your Webhook endpoint URL into the url field.
+2. Enter your Webhook endpoint URL in the url field.

 A Gif showing how to add a webhook from the webhook.create